Geod-Geom/py2DIC/README.md

 V. Belloni, R. Ravanelli, A. Nascetti, M. Di Rita, D. Mattei, and M. Crespi.: **py2dic: A new free and open source software for displacement and strain measurements in the field of experimental mechanics**.
 Sensors, 19(18):3832, 2019.

-Belloni V., Ravanelli, R., Nascetti, A., Di Rita, M., Mattei, D., and Crespi, M.: **DIGITAL IMAGE CORRELATION FROM COMMERCIAL TO FOS SOFTWARE: A MATURE TECHNIQUE FOR FULL-FIELD DISPLACEMENT MEASUREMENTS**,The International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences, XLII-2, 91-95, https://doi.org/10.5194/isprs-archives-XLII-2-91-2018, 2018.
+Belloni V., Ravanelli, R., Nascetti, A., Di Rita, M., Mattei, D., and Crespi, M.: **Digital Image Correlation from commercial to FOS software: a mature tecnique for full-field displacement measurements**,The International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences, XLII-2, 91-95, https://doi.org/10.5194/isprs-archives-XLII-2-91-2018, 2018.

 Ravanelli R., Nascetti A., Di Rita M., Belloni V., Mattei D., Nisticò N., and Crespi M.: **A new Digital Image Correlation software for displacements field measurement in structural applications**, The International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences, XLII-4/W2, 139-145,